-17.62.057 - Multifamily standards.
-Usable Open Space Requirements
+17.62.057 - Multi-family Usable Open Space Requirements

 - A. Intent.
 Creating areas of usable open space that are easily accessed by residents provides focal points for community recreation and interaction and adds to the overall quality of life for residents.
 Given the environmental and recreational benefits of common open space, it should be integrated purposefully into the overall design of a development and not merely be residual areas left over after buildings and parking lots are sited. - B. Open Space Required.
 All new multi-family developments in all zones shall provide usable open space. - 1.
-In residential zones, each development shall provide a minimum of 100 square feet of open space per dwelling unit. - 2.
-In the commercial and mixed-use zones, each development shall provide a minimum of 50 square feet of open space per dwelling unit. - 3.
+In residential zones, each development shall provide a minimum of one hundred square feet of open space per dwelling unit. - 2.
+In non-residential, commercial and mixed-use zones, each development shall provide a minimum of fifty square feet of open space per dwelling unit. - 3.
 Required setback areas shall not count toward the open space requirement unless setback areas are incorporated into spaces that meet all other requirements of this section. - 4.
-Required open space areas may be counted towards both the open space requirements and the minimum landscaping requirements in OCMC 17.62.050.A.1, if the spaces meet the requirements of both sections.

-C. Usable Open Space Types.

-- 1. Common open spaces shall be that are accessible to all residents of the development and include landscaped courtyards, decks, gardens with pathways, children's play areas, common rooftop decks and terraces, and other multipurpose recreational or green spaces.
-It may be used to meet 100 percent of the usable open space requirement.
-Design standards:

-- a.
-Minimum dimensions for common open space shall be 12 feet with a minimum size of 200 square feet for developments with 20 units or less, and 20 feet with a minimum size of 400 square feet for developments with 21 or more units.
+Required open space areas may be counted towards both the open space requirements and the minimum landscaping requirements in OCMC 17.62.050.A, if the spaces meet the requirements of both sections. - C. Usable Open Space Types. - 1.
+Common open spaces shall be accessible to all residents of the development and include landscaped courtyards, decks, gardens with pathways, children's play areas, common rooftop decks and terraces, and other multipurpose recreational or green spaces.
+It may be used to meet one hundred percent of the usable open space requirement.
+Design standards: - a.
+Minimum dimensions for common open space shall be twelve feet with a minimum size of two hundred square feet for developments with twenty units or less, and twenty feet with a minimum size of four hundred square feet for developments with twenty-one or more units. - b.

-- b.
 Common open space shall feature a mix of natural and recreational amenities to make the area more functional and enjoyable for a range of users.
-Sites with 20 units or less shall provide a minimum of two 2 of the following amenities, and sites with 21 units or more shall provide a minimum of three 3 of the following amenities and an additional amenity for every 20 units over 40, rounded up.

-- 1. Landscaping areas.

-- Community gardening areas.

-- 3. Large trees expected to reach over 18 inches dbh at maturity.

-- 4. Seating.

-- 5. Pedestrian-scaled lighting.

-- 6. Hard-surfaced pedestrian paths in addition to those required for internal pedestrian circulation.

-- 7. Paved courtyard or plaza.

-- 8. Gazebos or other decorative shelters.

-- 9. Play structures for children.
+Sites with twenty units or less shall provide a minimum of twenty of the following amenities, and sites with twenty-one units or more shall provide a minimum of three of the following amenities and an additional amenity for every twenty units over forty, rounded up. - 1.
+Landscaping areas. - 2.
+Community gardening areas. - 3.
+Large trees expected to reach over eighteen inches dbh at maturity. - 4.
+Seating. - 5.
+Pedestrian-scaled lighting. - 6.
+Hard-surfaced pedestrian paths in addition to those required for internal pedestrian circulation. - 7.
+Paved courtyard or plaza. - 8.
+Gazebos or other decorative shelters. - 9.
+Play structures for children.